kontza/osscz/README.md

 ## Troubleshooting

+- **Logs**:
-- **Logs**: Check logs for detailed debugging information.
+  * Check logs for detailed debugging information.
 On macOS the location is `$TMPDIR/ssh_colouriser_[DATE].log`.
 From there you can check the parent command line to see if it matches some entry in your bypasses.
+  * Note that both _Osscz_ processes, the main process, and the forked one, log partly the same log lines.
+Therefore, it is advisable to first `sort` the log file to get things in linear order.